 - This blender is powerful and versatile at the same time thanks to the 10 Auto-IQ settings

-- Large 72-ounce pitcher is great for big families
+- The big 72-ounce pitcher is great for large families

 - New blades will perform better than other Ninja blenders and give the Vitamix Ascent a run for its money